l3aconator/kelleyink-grav-admin/user/pages/03.work/health-republic-on-tv/portfolio.md

 ---

 ## Television commercial
-Our commercial for the individual market was designed to mirror the feel of our plan videos (see website case study for those examples).
+Our commercial for the individual market was designed to mirror the feel of our plan videos <a href="health-republic-insurance-website">(see website case study for those examples)</a>.
 It had to be friendly, accessible, and trustworthy...providing a feeling of integrity while piquing interest by seeming like a different type of insurance company.
 I wrote, voiced, and PM’ed this.